vdmrgv/react-easy-infinite-scroll-hook/README.md

     // if you are using the "X-scroll" axis ("left" and "right") use "columnCount" instead
     // you can also use "rowCount" and "columnCount" if you use "Y-scroll" and "X-scroll" at the same time
     rowCount: items.length,
+    // Whether there are more items to load
     // If marked "true" in the specified direction, it will try to load more items if the threshold is reached
     // support for all directions "up", "down", "left", "right", both individually and in all directions at the same time
     hasMore: { down: canLoadMore },